 Moodle 3.5 messaging improvements will also include extensions to Learning Tool Interoperability (LTI) Advances, helping to further establish ways to integrate learning applications and tools with learning management systems.

-These changes and upgrades to Moodle 3.5 are some of the biggest and best the learning platform has ever undergone.
-The new update will be available on the second Monday of May this year, and we recommend upgrading to take advantage of all these new features.
+These changes and upgrades to Moodle 3.5 are some of the biggest and best the learning management system has ever undergone.
+The new update will be available on the second Monday of May this year, and we recommend upgrading to take advantage of all these new LMS features.